The Locate pane provides a quick way to search for a feature and display the corresponding location on a map.

 As you type, auto-complete suggestions may appear below the Search text box.
 These are generated by any geocoding services in your project that were built with suggestions enabled.
 Suggestions are not currently supported for layers configured for feature search.

-If the feature matches, the results display in list format under the find provider that returned them, and they display as labelled points on your map.
-You can right-click any candidate to reveal the Zoom to option and the Pan to option that allow you to perform their respective actions on the selected result so you can examine it more efficiently.
+If the feature matches, the results display in list format under the locate provider that returned them, and they display as labelled points on your map.
+You can right-click any candidate to reveal the Zoom To option and the Pan To option that allow you to perform their respective actions on the selected result so you can examine it more efficiently.

-- Activate Candidate Pop-up from the Explore tool on the Map ribbon, and select a result from the list or from the map to view a pop-up with detailed information about a feature result.
+- On the Map tab, click the Explore tool drop-down menu and click Candidate Pop-up.
+Select a result from the list or from the map to view a pop-up with detailed information about a feature result.

 The Candidate Pop-up window appears.
 You can perform several actions, including selecting the feature.